Mass spectrometry: the mechanics

 pV = nRT (2)

-n at that time is known as ‘amount of gas’ and not ‘number of moles’ as the mole concept has not been developed.
-Since the amount of gas can be in measured in different ways, the gas constant R has different units back then.
+At that time, n was known as ‘amount of gas’ rather than ‘number of moles’, as the mole concept had not yet been developed.
+Since the amount of gas can be in measured in different ways, the gas constant R had different units back then.

-Avogadro also investigated the relative mass of different gases, e.g. he deduced from gas density data that the relative molecular weight of nitrogen and hydrogen is in the ratio of 13.2 : 1 and that the ratio of oxygen molecules and hydrogen molecules in water is 0.5 : 1.
+Avogadro also investigated the relative mass of different gases; for example, he deduced from gas density data that the relative molecular weight of nitrogen and hydrogen is in the ratio of 13.2 : 1 and that the ratio of oxygen molecules and hydrogen molecules in water is 0.5 : 1.

-Lastly, the research of a botanist (in 1827), Robert Brown, that involves the random motion of particles suspended in a liquid or a gas as a result of their collision with the liquid or gas molecules respectively, also played an important role in Perrin’s calculations.
+Lastly, the research of botanist Robert Brown in 1872, which involved the random motion of particles suspended in a liquid or a gas due to their collisions with the surrounding molecules, also played an important role in Perrin’s calculations.

 next article: The concept